 How does CBD affect pets?

 Many people are learning that hemp-derived cannabinoids like CBD have an effect on the brain and body, yet few people understand exactly why or how that happens.
 It’s not an innate quality in the chemicals themselves; it’s actually due to a special endogenous network of cannabinoids and cannabinoid receptors called the endocannabinoid system.

 Due to cannabis prohibition beginning in the late 1930s, the government stifled research into the effects of various cannabinoids for decades.
 Humans didn’t understand how cannabinoids interacted with the body until 1992 when Dr. Raphael Mechoulam, known as the “father of cannabis,” began in-depth research into the plant.
 Mechoulam and his team ultimately found that there are naturally occurring cannabinoids and cannabinoid receptors inside humans and animals alike.

 The earliest animal found with cannabinoid receptors was the sea squirt, which evolved over 600 million years ago.
 However, all modern vertebrates have an endocannabinoid system.

 The endocannabinoid system is comprised of thousands of receptors located throughout the brain and body.
 None of the cannabinoid receptors are in the lower parts of the brain where breathing is controlled, making it physically impossible to overdose on CBD.
 As CBD continues to rise in popularity for human use, many manufacturers have begun creating CBD products specifically for pets.
 Bluebird’s Companion Oil, for example, is a simple blend of full-spectrum hemp extract based in organic hemp seed oil with no flavors, preservatives, or any other ingredients.
-Additionally, our Companion Capsules include this same CBD oil extract blended in hemp seed oil and provided in gelcap form for serving consistency.

 What about side effects?